microsoft/typespec/docs/standard-library/protobuf/overview.md

 }
 ```

-The TypeSpec program's root namespace is implicitly a package that has no name and will be emitted to `main.proto` if it is not empty.
 TypeSpec objects (models, enums, etc.) are converted to Protobuf declarations within their nearest ancestor that has a package annotation.
 As a result, unlike in Protobuf, TypeSpec declarations of packages may be nested arbitrarily.

 ### Services